BloomTech-Labs/mission-control-fe/documentation/GuideLines.md

 ```
 git pull origin master
 ```
-* Let your TL know your taking this out of draft.
+* Let your TL know you are taking the pull out of draft.

 ### Pull Reqest Review
 * 2 reviews are required to merge code to master.
 (One revew must be by a TL)